 These financial statements were prepared in accordance with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB).
-The Governmental Accounting Standards Board (GASB) has the responsibility for establishing generally accepted accounting principles for defined benefit pension plans established by governmental entities.
+The Governmental Accounting Standards Board (GASB) is responsible for establishing generally accepted accounting principles for defined benefit pension plans established by governmental entities.
 In accordance with GASB Statement No. 20, in the absence of specific guidance from a GASB pronouncement, pronouncements of the Financial Accounting Standards Board (FASB) issued on or before November 30, 1989 have been followed.

 Basis of Accounting - The financial statements of the System are prepared on the accrual basis of accounting.
 Under this method revenues are recorded when earned and expenses are recorded when incurred.
 Plan member contributions are recognized in the period in which the contributions are due.
 Employer contributions to each plan are recognized when due and the employer has made a formal commitment to provide the contributions.
-Benefits and refunds are recognized when due and payable in accordance with the terms of each plan.
-Dividend income is recorded on the ex-dividend date.
-Investment transactions are recorded on a trade date basis.
-The gains or losses on foreign currency exchange contracts are included in income in the period in which the exchange rates change.
-Gains and losses on contracts which hedge specific foreign currency denominated commitments are deferred and recognized in the period in which the transaction is completed.